uvammm/uvammm.github.io/src/content/post/questions.md

 What were your motivations for co-teaching a course like this?
    </div>
    <div class="answer">
+We'll talk about this the first day.
+(And maybe add a written answer here soon).
    </div>

    <div class="question">
 To what extent can computer science be used to solve problems in economics, and vice versa?
 Are there any limitations to how we can solve these problems?
    </div>
    <div class="answer">
 At some level, all problems in science are computing problems, and all practical problems are economic ones.
-(TODO: more)

-There is a set of practical areas that have emerged in the past 10-15 years where Economics and Computer Science are are equal partners.
+More concretely, there is a set of practical areas that have emerged in the past 10-15 years where Economics and Computer Science are are equal partners.
 For instance, the tasks of optimal routing (one of the "classical" questions in Computer Science) are now proved to be impossible to solve without invoking the idea of a Nash equilibrium.
 On the other hand, market design (which is a large area within Econimics) often reduces to a computational problem and solving it is often impossible without using the ideas from Computer Science such as compitational complexity.
    </div>

 ### Grading